Avanade/DevOpsHOL/ui-testing/README.md

 1. Upload the Test screenshots to Azure DevOps. https://stackoverflow.com/questions/52823650/selenium-screenshots-in-vsts-azure-devops

 ## Next steps
-Return to [the lab index](../README.md) and continue with the next lab.
+Return to the [Lab index](../README.md) and continue with the next lab